ninchat/ninchat-api/api.md

 boolean attribute is `false`.
 Values with "time" type are represented as non-negative integers, counting seconds since 1970-01-01 UTC.

+Some attributes are only visible with sufficient privileges.

 ### User attributes